-CoDA groups register with Co-Dependents Anonymous World in order to stay in contact with CoDA as a whole.
+CoDA groups register with Co-Dependents Anonymous, Inc. in order to stay in contact with CoDA as a whole.
 With respect to other questions about group organization (date, time, type of meeting), each group is autonomous except in matters affecting CoDA as a whole.
 Because the Twelve Steps are the basis of our recovery, we strongly suggest that each meeting set aside at least one meeting per month for Step Study.

 As Tradition Four states, ("each group should remain autonomous, except in matters affecting other groups or CoDA as a whole"), it is important that a CoDA meeting present familiar aspects that communicate, "This is CoDA."
 While it is rare, some meetings have chosen to adopt a format that varies significantly from CoDA guidelines.
 This presents confusion, particularly to the newcomer, regarding the nature of our program.
-If the Intergroup, Region or Voting Entity (VE) feels it necessary, a meeting may be informed specifically how it does not appear to be following the unifying principles of CoDA Tradition.
-If the meeting decides, by group conscience, not to change, they need to understand that they may no longer be recognized as, nor call themselves, a CoDA meeting and will be removed from Intergroup, Region, Voting Entity (VE) and/or CoDA World meeting listings.
+If a community service group feels it necessary, a meeting may be informed specifically how it does not appear to be following the unifying principles of CoDA Tradition.
+If the meeting decides, by group conscience, not to change, they need to understand that they may no longer be recognized as, nor call themselves, a CoDA meeting and will be removed from Intergroups, and CoDA listings.